everyoneishappy/InstanceNoodles/README.md

 # InstanceNoodles
 ~wip~ Modular patching system for Compute & Geometry shaders in DX11/vvvv

-I'm very new to HLSL still, there will be bugs!
-This is an alpha version, can expect some breaking changes.
+Alpha 0.2
+Can expect some breaking changes at some point.

 Made with VVVV x64 33.7, but should work with newer versions.
 Requires VVVV + Addon & DX11 packs, and a GPU that supports Shader Model 5.